Mysteriza/mysteriza/README.md

 ### 🎉 Fun Facts

-- I'm deeply interested in the world of cinema, especially the **Marvel Cinematic Universe**.
+- I'm deeply interested in the world of movie, especially the **Marvel Cinematic Universe**.
 - When I'm not busy with work or college, I like talking about cool topics like space travel and time travel theories with friends.
 I also enjoy working on simple **Internet of Things** projects in my free time.

 ---